RayPT808/momentum-bicycle-workshop/README.md

 **Key Entities:**
 - User – Represents customers and shop owners.
-- Appointment – Stores booking details (date, time, service type, status).
+- Appointment – Stores booking details (date, time, service description, status).
 - Service – Different types of repair services offered.
 - Workshop Owner – Special permissions to manage appointments

 **Relationships:**

-- A User can book multiple Appointments (One-to-Many).
+- A User can book one Appointment at the time (One-to-One).
 - Each Appointment is linked to a specific Service (Many-to-One).
 - A Workshop Owner can manage multiple Appointments.
 - The Django authentication system handles user authentication and permissions.